Documentation Index

 Prev Next

-This document provides information on how to sign a certificate with DigiCert in Segura, since the creation of the certificate authority until the revocation of the certificate.
+This document provides information on how to sign a certificate with DigiCert in the Segura® Platform, from the creation of the certificate authority until the revocation of the certificate.

 Requirements